goldkelowna/Dice/readme.txt

-here are some dice pics.
+Here are some dice pics.